Probate Services

 Different Ways to Handle an Estate

-Prior to opening a probate, our lawyers meet with the nominated Personal Representative or family members to identify assets and determine whether or not probate is even necessary.
-There are different ways to handle the estate:
+Before opening a probate, our lawyers meet with the nominated Personal Representative or family members to identify assets and determine whether probate is necessary.

-• Small Estate Affidavit
+- Small Estate Affidavit

-• Muniment of Title
+- Muniment of Title

-• Affidavit of Heirship
+- Affidavit of Heirship

-• Probate
+- Probate

-• No probate because assets are jointly titled or have survivorship options
+- No probate because assets are jointly titled or have survivorship options

-Small Estate Affidavit avoids a full probate providing the estate is valued less than $50,000 and there is no real property (land, house).
+avoids a full probate providing the estate is valued less than $50,000 and there is no real property (land, house).
 This process may be used to administer the estate’s bank accounts, stocks, bonds, retirement accounts, unclaimed property, life insurance proceeds and other personal property.
-There is a 45 day waiting period from the date of death.
-A bond must be posted equal to the estate value, unless waived in the Will or all beneficiaries agree to waive bond.
+There is a 45-day waiting period from the date of death.
+A bond must be posted equal to the estate value, unless waived in the Will or all beneficiaries agree to waive the bond.
 We must list all the creditors.
 The Affiant, the person in charge of distributing the assets, is finally discharged from liability under bond when the time of one year has passed or submitting an affidavit that all creditors have been paid.

 Initial Procedures